GlobalDevOpsBootcamp/gdbcwebsite/_posts/2021-09-19-announcement-2022-edition.md

 **We hope to see you there!**

-We’ll be dependent on how thing will develop in the new year, but we expect to have a mix of (smaller) venues together with a virtual part of the bootcamp this time around.
+We’ll be dependent on how things will develop in the new year, but we expect to have a mix of (smaller) venues together with a virtual part of the bootcamp this time around.
 That way we can cater for everyone and every situation.
 We’ll arrange an awesome keynote and have a platform you get to work on to learn by doing things yourself, together with a team.
 Learn how to work in a DevOps way by spending a day with likeminded people!